 - delivery of an audio or visual recording or computer program if the original packaging has been damaged,

 - delivery of newspapers, periodicals or magazines,

-- delivery of digital content, if it was not delivered on a physical medium and was delivered with the prior express consent of the buyer before the expiration of the withdrawal period and the seller informed the buyer before concluding the contract that in such case he does not have the right to withdraw from the contract,
+- delivery of digital content, unless it has been delivered on a tangible medium and has been delivered with the prior express consent of the buyer before the expiry of the withdrawal period and the seller has informed the buyer before the conclusion of the contract that in such a case he has no right of withdrawal,

 Rights from defective performance

 - The seller is responsible to the buyer that the goods are free from defects on receipt.
 In particular, the seller shall be liable to the buyer that at the time the buyer took delivery of the goods

 - the goods have the characteristics agreed between the parties and, in the absence of an agreement, it has such characteristics as the seller or manufacturer described or the buyer expected having regard to the nature of the goods and on the basis of the advertising carried out by them,